Tooth Cavities Columbia, SC

 We can replace dark, metal fillings with natural-looking cosmetic fillings that will be durable, comfortable, and brighten up your smile!
 Old damaged fillings can allow further tooth decay if left untreated over time.

-Patients who have developed cavities, have damaged or decaying metal fillings, or who simply want to brighten up their smile can be offered several treatment options:
+Patients who have cavities, have damaged or decaying metal fillings, or who simply want to brighten up their smile have several treatment options.
+Treatment for tooth cavities at our Columbia dental office include the following:

-2. Dental inlay: for patients with fillings that are degrading because of a damaged tooth, your dentist at Infinity Dental may suggest the use of a porcelain inlay for a more durable and comfortable repair.
-An inlay is designed to fit the inner contours of the tooth and fill any decayed areas.
+- Dental inlay.
+For patients with fillings that are degrading because of a damaged tooth, our dentist may suggest the use of a porcelain inlay for a more durable and comfortable repair.
+An inlay fits the inner contours of the tooth and completely fills any decayed areas.

-3. Dental onlay: similar to an inlay, the dental onlay is prepared in much the same way but is designed to cover the entire biting surface of a tooth that has a cavity or more severe damage.
+- Dental onlay.
+Similar to an inlay, we prepare the dental onlay in much the same way.
+However, it covers the entire biting surface of a tooth that has a large cavity or more severe damage.

-4. Dental crowns: Our dentists may recommend using a dental crown in cases where the structure of the tooth is significantly compromised by decay.
-Once the old filling is removed, the tooth is prepared for a crown that will fit over the tooth like a cap providing strength and durability.
+- Dental crowns.
+Our dentists may recommend using a dental crown in cases where the decay significantly compromises the structure of the tooth.
+Once we remove the old filling, our dentists will prepare the tooth for the new crown.
+It will fit over the entire tooth like a cap to provide long-term strength and durability.

 Schedule a Dental exam and Tooth Filling Treatment Today